ga-wdi-boston/node-npm/lib/practice.md

 Express is a lightweight framework for building a web application in Node.js.
-It allows developers to get a Node back end up and running very quickly by writing a lot of the HTTP boilerplate and
+It allows developers to get a Node back end up and running very quickly by writing a lot of the HTTP boilerplate.

 2. How can I use this package in my own code?
 What steps are involved?